Ramesses V: Burial

+Mummy

+The mummy of Ramesses V was recovered in 1898 by Victor Loret in KV35.
+It was unwrapped and examined by G.E.
+Smith in 1905, and showed a body full of disease.
+Smith described him as a young man, Ikram and Dodson suggest he died in his early thirties.

+Smallpox

-The mummy of Ramesses V was recovered in 1898 and seemed to indicate that he suffered and subsequently died from smallpox, due to lesions found on his face.
-He was thought to be one of the earliest known victims of the disease.
-While a 2016 discovery has found that the shared ancestral form of smallpox dates back to 1580 AD, this study merely indicates that the strains of smallpox circulating at the time of smallpox eradication had a common ancestor in the late 16th century, specifically that "the VARV lineages eradicated during the 20th century had only been in existence for ∼200 years, at a time of rapidly expanding human movement and population size in the face of increasingly widespread inoculation and vaccination."
+One theory is that he may have suffered and subsequently died from smallpox (VARV), due to lesions found on his face.
+If true, he is thought to be one of the earliest known victims of the disease.

+While a 2016 discovery has found that the shared ancestral form of modern smallpox dates back to 1580 AD, this study merely indicates that the strains of smallpox circulating at the time of smallpox eradication had a common ancestor in the late 16th century, specifically that "the VARV lineages eradicated during the 20th century had only been in existence for ~200 years, at a time of rapidly expanding human movement and population size in the face of increasingly widespread inoculation and vaccination."
 Indeed, they say merely about ancient cases of smallpox that "if they were indeed due to smallpox, these early cases were caused by virus lineages that were no longer circulating at the point of eradication in the 1970s."
 The advent of vaccination, or variolation in China and Japan during the middle ages, could have altered the relative presence of smallpox strains and diminished the presence of ancient strains.

 A 2015 review summarizing recent research into the question of smallpox evolution and divergence from its common ancestors suggests it is most likely that smallpox evolved 3000–4000 years ago in East Africa or India, which is not inherently contradicted by the study described the latter of which contains descriptions of smallpox from before the first century AD at least.
 Finally, another genomic analysis places the evolution of smallpox at 16,000 years before present, and mentions Ramses V: "if the pustular eruption of Ramses V was from smallpox, it could represent a smallpox outbreak from imported cases... rather than regional endemic disease.
 This hypothesis is supported by the fact that only three mummies in that period had similar lesions."

+Bubonic Plague

+Another theory is bubons in his groin, usually associated with the bubonic plague.